pacmandan/web-games/guides/View.md

 a map merge.

 Game events can come in many forms.
-In this case, since multiple things can happen in a single click, each message contains a list of payloads.
+In this case, since multiple things can happen in a single click, each message contains a list of payloads, allowing those payloads to be applied simultaneously between renders.
 Some examples are:
 * `{:flag, cell}`: The flag on this cell has updated.
 * `{:click, cell}`: The clicked? value on this cell has updated.
 * `{:open, cells}`: A list of cells that should be marked as "open", along with